-A chocolate sensitivity is different from an allergy.
-It’s not caused by an immune system reaction.
-And most of the time it isn’t life threatening.
+A chocolate sensitivity or intolerance is different from an allergy in that it doesn’t involve IgE antibodies.
+However, other parts of the immune system may still be involved.
+And most of the time it isn’t life-threatening.

-If you have a sensitivity, you may be able to eat small amounts of chocolate without any problem.
+If you have a sensitivity to the cocoa itself or to other ingredients like the amino acid tyramine, you may be able to eat small amounts of chocolate without any problem.
 But in larger amounts, chocolate can trigger a reaction in your GI tract or elsewhere in your body.

 People who are sensitive to chocolate can have symptoms like: